zenglenn42/react-tutorials/README.md

 In development, we have to start the server and then manually start the client:

 ```
-npm start &
+$ npm start &
-cd client && npm start
+$ cd client && npm start
 ```

-though I may tweak that shortly to make things more convenient.
+That's a bit clunky for development, but it works.